Naser Al Sebai

-Naser Al Sebai (ناصر السباعي) (born 14 May 1985) is a Syrian footballer.
-He currently plays for Putra Samarinda as a defender.
+Naser Al Sebai (ناصر السباعي) (born 14 May 1985) is a Syrian former footballer.
+He previously played for Persisam Putra Samarinda as a defender.

 Club career

 Al-Karamah

 Al Sebai signed for Al-Karamah as a youth team player in 2005 and rose through the club's youth sides.

 Tripoli SC

 In 2011, he joined Lebanese Premier League club Tripoli SC.
 He played in 22 games with the club.

 Persib Bandung

 In November 2012 he officially joined Persib Bandung after signing a contract duration of one year on 28 November 2012.
 After officially signing a contract duration of one season, he was determined to spill all his ability to Persib, in competition 2013 Indonesia Super League.
 "I'm so happy to finally be joining Persib.
 Since the beginning of coming to Indonesia, I really want to play here (Persib).
 Even when I follow the selection with Arema, it still wants to Persib.
 Thank God finally answered," Naser said, after signing the contract.